Lightning Ridge History Timeline

 “In the parish of Wallangulla, in the Walgett Division, prospecting for opal has also been carried out, but with apparently indifferent results.”

-Ted Bishop finds two 19-oz pieces of opal during the first opal rush on Sim’s Hill, earning him the name “The Opal King”.
+1905 - Ted Bishop finds two 19-oz pieces of opal during the first opal rush on Sim’s Hill, earning him the name “The Opal King”.
 He took his parcel to Sydney, prompted by a suspicious sale of one big stone in Angledool village.
 The Western Lands Minister of Mines was amazed at the good quality, in view of former information.
 Bishop sold his other big opal in Adelaide and made up his losses!
 The Mines Department reports 200 miners on the field early in the year, down to 75 in later months.
+The earliest burials occur at the Lightning Ridge Cemetery, which would not be formally surveyed until 1907.

 Earliest settlement, Wallangulla.